Peachorchids/peachorchids.github.io/about.md

 ### How

-The program is an online intensice course and I am available and ready to learn with the terms and conditions with it.
+The program is an online intensive course and I am available and ready to learn with the terms and conditions with it.

 ### What